Chainscript/documentation/README.md

 }
 ```

 The agent returns a new file that transformed the document's arguments, "Welcome to Chainscript!", into a document with a content and x\_meta key.

+> It is highly advised to keep all custom or user defined data in 'document/content'.
+Agents may append or include various key/pairs within the document.
+Organizing your data within content will help to prevent key/value conflicts.

 An additional key, named 'x_chainscript' was added to establish an audit trail for our document.
+Agents use this key to keep information about the commands processed and the revisions made.

 ## Audit Trails